Technology-Notes/nvidia-docker-wiki/Home.md

 #### Why is my application inside the container slow to initialize?
 Your application was probably not compiled for the compute architecture of your GPU and thus the driver must [JIT](https://devblogs.nvidia.com/parallelforall/cuda-pro-tip-understand-fat-binaries-jit-caching/) all the CUDA kernels from PTX.
-In addition to a slow start, the JIT compiler might generate less efficient code than directly targeting your compute architecture (see [also](TODO)).
+In addition to a slow start, the JIT compiler might generate less efficient code than directly targeting your compute architecture (see also [performance impact](Home#does-it-have-a-performance-impact-on-my-gpu-workload)).

 #### Is the JIT cache shared between containers?
 No. You would have to handle this manually with [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/).

 #### What is causing the CUDA `invalid device function` error?
 Your application was not compiled for the compute architecture of your GPU, and no PTX was generated during build time.
-Thus, JIT compiling is impossible (see [also](TODO)).
+Thus, JIT compiling is impossible (see also [slow to initialize](Home#why-is-my-application-inside-the-container-slow-to-initialize)).

 #### Why do I get `Insufficient Permissions` for some `nvidia-smi` operations?
 Some device management operations require extra privileges (e.g. setting clocks frequency).\